A Context-Contrastive Inference Approach To Partial Diacritization: Discussion

 \paragraph{Context-Contrastive Prediction} By considering contextual information alongside non-contextual predictions, our approach builds on the role of diacritics in text, particularly in the context of the Arabic script as used by humans where accuracy is not the only consideration.
 The result is a simple, efficient, and configurable method which can be integrated with any existing diacritization system.
 It opens doors to enhanced diacritization accuracy and selection.
 The indicators we introduce provide valuable signals for evaluating such advancements.

-\paragraph{The Effect of Diacritics on Reading} A significant motivation for our work is grounded in prior research that underscores the substantial influence of diacritization on the reading process of Arabic text.
-Multiple studies have consistently shown that skilled readers tend to read extensively diacritized text at a slower pace compared to undiacritized text.
+\paragraph{The Effect of Diacritics on Reading} A significant motivation for our work rests upon prior research that into the substantial influence of diacritization on the reading process of Arabic text.
+Multiple studies have consistently shown that skilled readers tend to read extensively diacritized text at a slower pace than undiacritized text.
 This phenomenon, supported by research involving diverse age groups and linguistic backgrounds, has significant implications for reading accuracy and comprehension \citep{Haitham16, Ibrahim2013ReadingIA, aula14, Midhwah2020ArabicDA, ROMAN1987431, Hermena15, VariationDiacritics22}.
-Other studies also suggest that diacritization not only affects reading speed but also has a direct impact on reading accuracy \citep{ROMAN1987431, Hermena15}.
-In this work, we complement this large body of research by conducting a behavioral experiment that employed our CCPD approach to partially diacritize news headlines from the \dataset{WikiNews} test set.
-Our results further show that partially diacritized text not only is easier to read than fully diacritized text, but in some cases can lead to better understanding than no diacritization at all.
+Other studies also suggest that diacritization not only affects reading speed but also directly impacts reading accuracy \citep{ROMAN1987431, Hermena15}.
+In this work, we complement this large body of research by conducting a behavioral experiment that utilized our $\fDiacPartial$ approach to partially diacritize news headlines from the \dataset{WikiNews} test set.
+Our results show that partially diacritized text is easier to read than fully diacritized text, and in some cases can lead to better understanding than no diacritization at all.

 \paragraph{Implications} An exciting potential for this work is optimizing the reading experience for different groups of readers with different needed levels of diacritization, including people with dyslexia and visual impairments.
 Since diacritization plays an important role in disambiguating the meaning of the text, it is crucial to intelligently select the ones that aid readability and comprehension of Arabic text without excessive marking; making it accessible and accommodating to a broader audience.
 This aligns with the broader goals of inclusivity and accessibility in NLP applications.